MHohenberg/pico2-swd-riscv/README.md

 The write to SBDATA0 initiates the system bus write transaction.
 The debugger should poll SBCS.sbbusyerror to detect completion (though in practice, pipelined writes are often used).

-### VII.F Cache Coherency: The Fundamental Limitation
+### 8.F Cache Coherency: The Fundamental Limitation

 SBA's most significant limitation is its lack of cache coherency guarantees.
 Consider this scenario: